Chronic pain

 - Non-steroidal anti-inflammatory drugs (NSAIDs) — medicines such as ibuprofen and diclofenac may help manage pain.
 Try to take them at the lowest possible dosage for the shortest possible time, as they can have serious side effects.

-- Antidepressants — some medicines that are used to treat depression, such as amitriptyline, are also sometimes prescribed by doctors to reduce pain.
+- Antidepressants — some medicines that are used to treat depression, such as amitriptyline, are also sometimes prescribed by doctors to reduce nerve pain.

 Are opioid medicines recommended for chronic pain?